 What is a cochlear implant?
 A cochlear implant is a device implanted into the inner ear to directly stimulate the hearing nerve.
 Cochlear implants may be needed when hearing aids no longer work for a child.

 About this Blog

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

 700 Children’s features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.

 It’s not unusual to see a kid with a stuffy, runny nose or a child with an ear infection.
-Often, these are mild symptoms and can be caused by the common cold, allergy symptoms or mild sinus infections that may get better without additional care or medication.
+However, these symptoms can also be due to a blockage of the nose due to an enlarged adenoid, which could require additional care.
 Read More

 For the past three years we have saved a slot on our calendar to list the top 10 posts of the year.
 In 2017, we shared year-over-year favorites, trending and newsworthy topics and told you about new initiatives.
 Read More

 Auditory Processing Disorder (APD) is a disorder of the auditory (hearing) system which causes a disruption in the way an individual’s brain understands what they are hearing.
 This means that someone with APD does not have hearing loss, despite showing difficulty with hearing-related tasks.
 Read More